ivaniseda/edx-learning-from-data/week-09-10/README.md

 clustering.

-The following figure shows how a dataset with 100 points was clustered, and what the centroids for each cluster are.
+The following figure shows how a dataset with 100 points was clustered, and what the centroids for each cluster were.

 ![kmeans](./img/plot_kmeans.png)